MAQ030/Goat-Discord-Bot/README.md

 ### 1. Install Python and Required Libraries:
    - Ensure Python is installed on your system ([Download Python](https://www.python.org/))
    - Install the required libraries using pip:

       ```
      pip install discord.py python-dotenv requests
      ```

 ### 2. Create a Discord Bot:
-   - Navigate to the Discord Developer Portal ([Discord Developer Portal](https://discord.com/developers/applications))
+   - Navigate to the Discord Developer Portal ([Discord Developer Portal](https://discord.com/developers/applications)).
-   - Create a new application
+   - Create a new application.
-   - Navigate to the "Bot" tab and click "Add Bot"
+   - Navigate to the "Bot" tab and click "Add Bot".
-   - Copy the generated token and paste it into your `.env` file as `DISCORD_TOKEN`
+   - Copy the generated token and paste it into your `.env` file as `DISCORD_TOKEN`.

 ### 3. Enable Message Intents:
-   - In the Discord Developer Portal, go to the "Bot" tab of your application
+   - In the Discord Developer Portal, go to the "Bot" tab of your application.
-   - Enable the "PRESENCE INTENT" and "SERVER MEMBERS INTENT" under the "Privileged Gateway Intents" section
+   - Enable the "PRESENCE INTENT" and "SERVER MEMBERS INTENT" under the "Privileged Gateway Intents" section.

 ### 4. File Overview:
-   - The file `discord_bot.py` contains the core functionality of the Discord bot.
+- The `discord_bot.py` file contains the core functionality of the Discord bot.
 It interacts with Discord servers, handles messages, and processes commands related to querying GOAT's database.

-   - The file `message_handling.py` is for handling messages received by the bot, including searching for products on the GOAT website.
+- The `message_handling.py` file is dedicated to handling messages received by the bot.
+It accomplishes tasks such as searching for products on the GOAT website and utilizes web scraping techniques to extract relevant information.

 ### 5. Run the Bot:
    - Run your bot script by executing `discord_bot.py`.
    - Your bot should now be online and responding to commands prefixed with `!goat`.